-The previous models of Raithby and Hollands16 and Kuehn and Goldstein17 for the 2D circular annulus are based on a combination of two terms: one to quantify heat transfer due to convection and a second for the conduction limit.
-These terms can be combined using either the Churchill and Usagi18 composite technique, such as Kuehn and Goldstein17, or in a piecewise fashion, as in Raithby and Hollands16.
-This two term approach assumes that heat transfer in the enclosure occurs by one of two mechanisms; conduction through the gap or convection through boundary layers on the inner and outer surfaces.
-When laminar boundary layer convection is the dominant heat transfer mode, it is assumed that no interaction occurs between the inner and outer boundary layers.
-As the Rayleigh number decreases and the boundary layers approach each other, the two term model assumes a direct transition to conduction-dominated heat transfer occurs.
+The previous models of Raithby and Hollands16 and Kuehn and Goldstein17 for the two-dimensional circular annulus are based on a combination of two terms: one to quantify heat transfer caused by convection and a second for the conduction limit.
+These terms can be combined using either the Churchill and Usagi18 composite technique, such as Kuehn and Goldstein,17 or in a piecewise fashion, as in Raithby and Hollands.16 This two-term approach assumes that heat transfer in the enclosure occurs by one of two mechanisms: conduction through the gap or convection through boundary layers on the inner and outer surfaces.
+When laminar boundary-layer convection is the dominant heat-transfer mode, it is assumed that no interaction occurs between the inner and outer boundary layers.
+As the Rayleigh number decreases and the boundary layers approach each other, the two-term model assumes a direct transition to conduction-dominated heat transfer occurs.